emonhoque/show-tracker/README.md

 #### Viewing Releases
 - New releases from all tracked artists appear in the Music tab
-- Shows releases from the last 12 weeks by default
+- Shows releases from the last 90 days by default
 - Each release shows artist name, release type (album/single/EP), release date, and Spotify link
 - Releases are automatically fetched and updated